Logging Library#

 log_fatal(MESSAGE, ...)#

-Report a condition that forces to program to terminate.
+Report a condition that forces the program to terminate.

 log_error(MESSAGE, ...)#